-• The ballot board must convene by Monday, May 13, 2024 to qualify and count any late ballots from overseas or provisional ballots.
+The ballot board must convene by Monday, May 13, 2024 to qualify and count any late domestic ballots, ballots from overseas or military voters, provisional ballots, or ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline.

-The canvass may be held as soon as overseas and all provisional ballots are properly processed.
+The canvass may be held as soon as late domestic, overseas ballots, provisional ballots, and ballots contained in previously defective carrier envelopes which were corrected by voters by the required deadline are properly processed.